gijsvanhoutum/gijsvanhoutum.github.io/README.md

 Also, in the past I have been working on DIY electronic fuel injections systems.
 They are common on cars, but not on mopeds.
 So lets make it happen!
 I took an old Austrian Puch Maxi and started the conversion...
 Hardware, Electronics, Software.
 It is all there!
-Check out some very old Youtube videos with the lower resolution video you have ever seen!
+Check out some very old Youtube videos with the lowest resolution video you have ever seen!

 [EFI Puch Maxi](https://www.youtube.com/@TheYamahaxt500)